BowenLyu/MIxNet/README.md

 The ABC dataset is used in this paer, you can visit their official website to download it.

-We also provide several [examples](https://drive.google.com/drive/folders/17SBJX__rYpAySYqxEyaP8Cq-iO2JZOHQ?usp=sharing) for test our network.
+We also provide several [examples](https://drive.google.com/drive/folders/17SBJX__rYpAySYqxEyaP8Cq-iO2JZOHQ?usp=sharing) for testing our network.

 ## Usage